curblr/curblr-spec/examples/complex_examples.md

 }
 ```

+_[This example does not use the `paid parking` priority category described in other examples because it would supercede the permit parking (implying that users had to pay regardless of permit status).
+Depending on a city's context and how it plans to map rules, a user could create a hybrid "paid or permit parking" category, two separate categories for permit and paid parking, or could combine all these rules into "parking".]_

 # School loading zone, time limited parking with permit exemption, and multiple no parking periods
 On school days only 5 minute passenger loading is permitted from 6:30am to 9am and from 1:30pm to 4pm.
 No vehicles may park between 6pm and 8am daily due to overnight parking restrictions, or between 10am and 1pm on Monday for street cleaning.
 Between 8am and 6pm, vehicles without a Zone 64 permit are limited to 2 hours.

-_[Editor's Note: The school day regulation overlaps with both the overnight no parking and the 2-hour allowed parking regulations.
+_[Note: The school day regulation overlaps with both the overnight no parking and the 2-hour allowed parking regulations.
 To avoid ambiguity about which rule is in effect, the school day regulation is given a higher priority than the other regulations.]_

 ### **Sign**